Crypto exchange Binance tightens money-laundering checks as regulatory pressure mounts - NewsBreak

 Binance said this week it had appointed a former U.S. Treasury criminal investigator as its global money laundering reporting officer.

-Still, some lawyers were skeptical over whether Friday’s move to tighten checks would placate regulators.
+Still, some lawyers were sceptical over whether Friday's move to tighten checks would placate regulators.

 Financial watchdogs would need to know which of Binance’s local entities run the know-your-customer process to audit and check if it complies with local laws, said Alireza Siadat, partner at law firm Annerton in Frankfurt.